tim-band/bletchley/doc/introduction.md

 Bletchley is an attempt to simplify writing bespoke cloud based applications which process sensitive data according to the principal of least privilege.
-It uses end to end public key encryption using ciphers as described by NSA Suite B for top secret classified material.
+It provides end to end encryption of data using public key encryption as described by NSA Suite B for top secret classified material.
 It enables architects to minimise the security risks inherent in these systems.

 Bletchley is implemented for Java currently, but there message format is language agnostic, and ports to other languages are planned.